Sarah172/aws-iam-s3-permissions/README.md

 # AWS IAM Policy for S3 Access Control

-> A hands-on lab demonstrating how to enforce least-privilege access to Amazon S3 using IAM policies and validate permissions using AWS CLI.
+> A hands-on demonstratinon on how to enforce least-privilege access to Amazon S3 using IAM policies and validate permissions using AWS CLI.

 ---